Saxenda might be one of the best weight loss medications that exist on the market right now.

 How does this relate to weight loss?

-In states that cause insulin resistance there is also some degree of hyperglucagonemia - and this states promotes consistently high levels of glucose.
+In states that cause insulin resistance, there is also some degree of hyperglucagonemia – and these states promote consistently high levels of glucose.

 High glucagon also seems to interfere with normal glucose control which alters how your body burns energy.

-Saxenda, and other GLP-1 agonists, help reduce glucagon levels while simultaneously reducing insulin resistance.
+Saxenda and other GLP-1 agonists help reduce glucagon levels (5) while simultaneously reducing insulin resistance.

 Both of these changes promote more normal blood glucose levels and help promote proper liver metabolism of glucose and help adipose tissue burn fat.